Page Reviewed / Updated - September 04, 2020

 Florida offers six programs for non-Medicaid eligible seniors that provide services, supports, and financial assistance for eldercare.

-1) The Optional State Supplement (OSS) is a financial grant for low-income individuals that live in residential care, be that an adult family care home or an assisted living residence.
+1) The Optional State Supplement (OSS) is a financial grant for low-income individuals who live in residential care, be that an adult family care home or an assisted living residence.
 This payment goes toward the fees of room and board.
 Read more about Florida's OSS eligibility and limits.

 2) Project R.E.L.I.E.F., or Respite for Elders Living in Everyday Families, is a free respite care program.
 Respite care is provided in-home.
 Click here for Project R.E.L.I.E.F eligibility information.